 \subsection{Gripper-Scene Relation}

-The Multiscale Tensor Field module is responsible for relating the gripper query features to the encoded scene geometry.
-This step provides the necessary context for predicting the gripper's pose relative to the scene and for adapting the finger placement.
-First, the set of $D_g+2$ gripper query features, along with their associated positions, are transformed from the gripper's local frame into the global scene frame based on the current SE(3) pose estimate in the flow process.
+The Multiscale Tensor Field module relates gripper query features to encoded scene geometry, providing context for predicting gripper pose and adapting finger placement.
+First, the $D_g+2$ gripper query features and their positions are transformed from the local frame to the global scene frame based on the current SE(3) pose estimate.

-We then construct a bipartite graph to establish neighborhoods.
-For each query, we identify its K-nearest neighbors among the scene points at the highest-resolution stage of the feature pyramid.
-Leveraging the many-to-one mapping established during the encoding phase, we then retrieve the corresponding features for these neighbors from all levels of the hierarchy.
-These hierarchical scene features are first projected to a lower-dimensional latent space and then conditioned on the flow-time $t$ using an equivariant FiLM layer~\cite{freiberg2025diffusion}.
+We construct a bipartite graph to establish neighborhoods.
+For each query, we identify K-nearest neighbors among scene points at the highest-resolution pyramid stage.
+Leveraging the many-to-one mapping from encoding, we retrieve corresponding features from all hierarchy levels.
+These hierarchical features are projected to a lower-dimensional latent space and conditioned on flow-time $t$ using an equivariant FiLM layer~\cite{freiberg2025diffusion}.

-For each edge connecting a query to a scene, we apply the edge-direction-dependent $\mathrm{SO}(2)$ tensor product \cite{passaro2023reducing} on the scene feature.
-This operation is conditioned on a set of scalars derived from the flow-time, the relative distance, and the dot products of the query and scene features.
-The resulting edge features from a query's neighborhood are then aggregated into a single, scene-context feature using an attention mechanism.
-This aggregated scene feature is then fused with the original gripper query feature using a final FCTP.
-Note, the expensive FCTP operations are only applied per query thus limiting the computational and memory impact.
-This entire query-relation block can be stacked multiple times to build a more detailed representation.
-Finally, the scene-aware query features are transformed back into the gripper's local frame for decoding.
+For each edge connecting a query to a scene point, we apply the edge-direction-dependent $\mathrm{SO}(2)$ tensor product~\cite{passaro2023reducing} on the scene feature.
+This is conditioned on scalars derived from flow-time, relative distance, and dot products of query and scene features.
+Resulting edge features are aggregated into a scene-context feature using attention, then fused with the original gripper query using a final FCTP.
+Note that expensive FCTP operations are only applied per query, limiting computational impact.
+This block can be stacked to build detailed representations.
+Finally, scene-aware query features transform back into the gripper's local frame for decoding.